WTA Finals: prize money, sponsors, attendance and more

 Prize money WTA Finals

-The 2018 WTA Finals has a prize money purse of $7 million.
+The 2019 WTA Finals has a prize money purse of $14 million.
 A significant increase compared to the first edition in 1972, when a total of $100,000 was awarded to the players.
 By 2001 prize money had increased to $3 million and it has kept rising.
-With the relocation of the 2019 WTA Finals to China, prize money will increase once again.
-In fact the total prize money purse is set to double to $14 million.
+With the relocation of the 2019 WTA Finals to China, prize money has even doubled compared to the $7 million that was awarded at the 2018 WTA Finals in Singapore.

 Attendance WTA Finals